gianpaj/cartrawler.github.io/_collections/_section_android/widget.md

   <img src="/uploads/Pricing_Added_State_Generic.png">
 </picture>

-In order to use the CTVehicleWidget, you will need pass it Vehicle Object, that is returned following the cartrawler flow, see example below on how you would achieve this:
+In order to use the CTVehicleWidget, you will need pass it Vehicle Object, that is returned following the Cartrawler flow, see example below on how you would achieve this:

     ~~java